Thomasliminator/coms3157/1_LinuxEnvironment.md

 ## Setting up your Shell Environment

 The application with which you interactin a termianl window is called a "shell".
-The CLAC account is configured to use Bash shell by default.
+The CLAC account is configured to use the Bash shell by default.

 Type `echo $SHELL`.
 It should say `/bin/bash`.